Opinion: I can’t help thinking JK Rowling has tainted the legacy of Harry Potter

 I am aware that in literature and in art the role of the author or artist after the creation is in the world is contested.
 Once a book is in the hands of the reader, what part, if any, does the author play as the work becomes reinterpreted through the lens of that person’s experience?
 Should the author matter at all?

 I’m afraid that, for me, Harry Potter is and will always be tainted by the comments that JK Rowling has made since 2020 concerning trans people.
-I am disappointed by the act of a public figure with 14m followers, many of them young people, using a platform where 280 characters (plus a few more tweets) is the limit to contribute to a debate that so quickly and forcefully turns toxic.
+I am disappointed with a public figure with 14 million followers, many of them young people, using a platform where 280 characters (plus a few more tweets) is the limit to contribute to a debate that so quickly and forcefully turns toxic.
 While there are valid discussions to be had and concerns to be raised, I can’t help think that this wasn’t the way to wade in.
-These debates contain vast swathes of shade - they’re not black and white - and they deserve the considered attention they should be given.
+These debates contain vast swathes of shade – they’re not black and white – and they deserve the considered attention they should be given.
 The trans debate is more appropriate for a PhD thesis than a tweet.

 Register for free to continue reading